brumik/document-organizer/README.md

 ## TODO
 Follow the list:
+* [ ] Dashboard for the App
+  * Summary of projects, documents, expiration dates, tags, etc.

+Todos for later:
 * [ ] Bug: Undeinfed project showing up with files without project
-* [ ] Expiration dates
-  * Add expiration date to document/project

-Todos for later:
 * [ ] Revise how to delete projects (do I want to delete the files too or make the documents parentless)
-* [ ] Dashboard for the App
-  * Summary of projects, documents, expiration dates, tags, etc.
 * [ ] Add empty states to the pages when there is no item.
 * [ ] Remove the add new fields from the starred and archived pages
 * [ ] Search bar for tags, names and all